US vice president, top officials visit UAE to pay respects | Politics

 US vice president, top officials visit UAE to pay respects

-Vice President Kamala Harris led a high-powered American delegation to the United Arab Emirates on Monday to pay respects to the federation's late ruler and meet with the newly ascended president.

-The trip marks the highest-level visit by Biden administration officials to oil-rich Abu Dhabi, a potent show of support as America tries to repair troubled relations with its partner amid the fast-changing geopolitical landscape precipitated by Moscow's war on Ukraine.

 Sheikh Tahnoon bin Zayed Al Nahyan, the UAE's powerful national security adviser, greeted Harris on the windswept tarmac.
-The delegation also included Secretary of State Antony Blinken, Defense Secretary Lloyd Austin, CIA Director William Burns and climate envoy John Kerry, among others.
+The delegation also included Secretary of State Antony Blinken, Defence Secretary Lloyd Austin, CIA Director William Burns, and climate envoy John Kerry, among others.

 The UAE named the assertive Abu Dhabi crown prince Sheikh Mohammed bin Zayed Al Nahyan its new president following the death of his half-brother last Friday.
 Sheikh Mohammed has served as the country's de facto ruler and shaped the country's muscular foreign policy since Sheikh Khalifa bin Zayed Al Nahyan suffered a stroke nearly a decade ago.